MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/BuildingAppsForIoTCore.md

 You can find in-depth information on Background apps on [MSDN](https://docs.microsoft.com/windows/iot-core/develop-your-app/backgroundapplications)

 ### Non-UWP Apps
-We also fully support traditional Win32 app types like Console Apps and NT Services.
+IoT Core supports traditional Win32 app types such as Win32 Console Apps and NT Services.
 These apps are built and run the same way as on Windows 10 Desktop.
-There is also an IoT Core C++ Console project template to make it easy to build from VS.
+Additionally, there is  an IoT Core C++ Console project template to make it easy to build such apps using Visual Studio.

 There are two main limitations on these non-UWP applications:
-1. *No Win32 UI Apps:* Since there is no Win32 UI stack on IoT Core, no Win32 app will be able to directly display UI.
+1. *No legacy Win32 UI support:* IoT Core does not contain APIs to create classic (HWND) windows.
+Legacy methods such as CreateWindow() and CreateWindowEx() or any other methods that deal with windows handles (HWNDs) are not available.
+Subsequently, frameworks that depend on such APIs; including MFC, Windows Forms and WPF, are not supported on IoT Core
-2. *C++ Apps Only:* The only .Net Framework supported on IoT Core supports only UWP apps and so native Win32 apps are supported.
+2. *C++ Apps Only:* Currently, only C++ is supported for developing Win32 apps on IoT Core.

 ## Programming Languages
 ___